polowis/blog/_posts/2020-02-16-some-bad-habits-you-should-be-avoided-as-a-developer.md

 ## Do you have any of these habits?

-Everyone makes mistake, so do you, the only different is that some people learn from their mistakes but some don't.
+Everyone makes mistakes, so do you, the only different is that some people learn from their mistakes but some don't.